UBC-MDS/DSCI_575_project_jt8919_nicolelink33/README.md

 ### DSCI_575_project_jt8919_nicolelink33
 Authors: Jennifer Tsang, Nicole Link

-This is an interactive tool which allows for search and retrieval of arts and crafts supplies based on an Amazon 2023 reviews dataset.
+This is an interactive tool which allows for search and retrieval of arts and crafts supplies based on an [Amazon 2023 reviews dataset](https://amazon-reviews-2023.github.io/).

 ## Description
 ### Dataset:
 The dataset contains Amazon reviews collected in 2023 by McAuley Lab.
 It contains reviews on products that belong to the Arts and Crafts category.
 Our dashboard specifically searches from a subset of this dataset.
 The subset removed very short reviews (< 20 characters), stratified the dataset by short and long reviews, and by the number of stars, and sampled 50 reviews per strata, prioritizing the most helpful reviews.

-### Data Proecessing:
+### Data Processing:
+To prepare the sampled subset for search indexing, the tabular data was transformed into LangChain `Document` objects.
+We engineered a dense text string for the `page_content` by concatenating the product title, category, and review text.
+All structured attributes such as numerical ratings, price, and helpful votes were separated and preserved as queryable metadata.
+For lexical search compatibility, the text underwent preprocessing using a custom tokenizer to convert characters to lowercase, remove punctuation, and split strings into discrete words.

 ### Retrieval Workflows:
+The system employs a dual-engine architecture to retrieve relevant documents based on user queries:

+- **Lexical Search (BM25)**: A sparse retrieval engine that uses a custom tokenizer to match exact keywords.

+- **Semantic Search (FAISS)**: A dense vector database powered by Facebook AI Similarity Search.
+Documents and queries are embedded into a 384-dimensional vector space using the `all-MiniLM-L6-v2` HuggingFace model.

 ## Instructions to Run Locally: